 The University Bookstore supplies the needs of the students for all academic materials.
 In addition to textbooks and school supplies, the store also offers many convenience and personal needs items and souvenirs.
 Credit terms for students are available for academic items only.
-All other sales must be cash or credit card.
+A student's account must be paid-in-full before a credit refund will be issued by the University.
+All other sales must be cash, VISA, or MasterCard.
+The HSU Bookstore has on-line capability at www.hsutx.edu.